 In addition to special education and 504, KIPP provides special programs for homeless students, students in foster care, bilingual students, migrant students, English language learners, and students diagnosed with dyslexia.
 At any time, parents/guardians have the right to request an evaluation of their child to ensure appropriate academic programming is in place.
 All KIPP schools honor parent/guardian rights for information, requests, and access to information.
-More information about these programs, as well as information regarding available resources from organizations outside of KIPP can be obtained by contacting Mitch Elatkin at Mitch.Elatkin@kipptexas.org.
+More information about these programs, as well as information regarding available resources from organizations outside of KIPP can be obtained by contacting your school campus.